 What is the current regular APR on the debt?
 Knowing your current regular APR gives you a threshold for comparing the APRs on balance transfer cards.
 Whatever it is now, go lower—and find the lowest one you qualify for.

 How much will the balance transfer fee cost?
 A handful of cards don’t have balance transfer fees, but most do.
-The average balance transfer fee is under 3%, but some cards charge up to 5%.
+The average balance transfer fee is about 3%, but some cards charge up to 5%.
 Taking this fee into account is essential to finding the best balance transfer card for you.

 How long will it take to pay off the transferred debt?
 Using a balance transfer calculator can help you figure out how long paying off your balance will take with different fees and intro APR periods.
 That will tell you how big of an impact a high regular APR is likely to have.
 And knowing exactly how much you’ll pay in interest makes comparing balance transfer cards way easier.